Last updated on October 27th, 2020 at 04:43 pm

 Factual Reporting: HIGH

 Founded in 1848 as the Iowa Star, the Des Moines Register is a daily newspaper published by Gannett Company in Des Moines, Iowa.
-The mission statement sates they are “strongly local”, however in February 2014, they became part of the USA Today Network, which republishes USA Today news stories within the paper.
-The Register also covers national, international news, lifestyles, sports and business.
+The mission statement states they are “strongly local”, however in February 2014, they became part of the USA Today Network, which republishes USA Today news stories within the paper.
+The Register also covers national, international news, lifestyles, sports, and business.
 In 2015, David Chivers was named president and publisher of the Des Moines Register and the current editor is Carol Hunter.
-In 2012 they endorsed Mitt Romney for President in and endorsed Hillary Clinton in the 2016 election.
+In 2012 they endorsed Mitt Romney for President and endorsed Hillary Clinton in the 2016 election.

 Funded by / Ownership